emu-russia/pureikyubu/testing/dolphinsdk/Readme.md

 narrow hardware feature and its source says exactly what it is supposed to show.

-This folder holds the methodology and the scripts that run the demos through the emulator's SDL2 port and collect enough evidence to judge the picture.
+This folder holds the methodology and the scripts that run the demos through the emulator's SDL2 front end and collect enough evidence to judge the picture.

-## 1. Build the SDL2 port
+## 1. Build the emulator

 The sweep uses the windowed SDL2 front end (`uisdl.cpp` / `videosdl.cpp` / `gfx.cpp` with the
 OpenGL backend), because the GX demos need a real GL context to draw and because the visual result is the thing being checked.

 ```
-MSBuild scripts\VS2026\pureikyubu.sln /p:Configuration="Release SDL" /p:Platform=x64
+MSBuild scripts\VS2026\pureikyubu.sln /p:Configuration=Release /p:Platform=x64
 ```

-The output is `scripts\VS2026\x64\Release SDL\pureikyubu.exe`.
+The output is `scripts\VS2026\x64\Release\pureikyubu.exe`.
 Put it next to the runtime data, together with `SDL2.dll` and `pong.dol`:

 ```